phlmn/grass-generator/README.md

 ## Play with it

-An instance is running at [phlmn.github.io/grass-generator](https://phlmn.github.io/grass-generator/).
+There is an instance running at [phlmn.github.io/grass-generator](https://phlmn.github.io/grass-generator/).
 Have fun!

 ## Hack on it